-Since then, he has crafted a treatise for gun legislation entitled, “A Conversation on Gun Legislation Reform: Values and Recommendations.”
-This treatise, crafted over 6 years in collaboration with clergy, gun-owners, advocates, and lobbyists, presents a comprehensive plan of weening our society off of violence and leveraging non-violent activism of Christian pacifism.
-To download a copy, please click here: Gun legislation treatise_LaGuardia.
+Since then, Joe has crafted a treatise for gun legislation entitled, “A Conversation on Gun Legislation Reform: Values and Recommendations.”
+This treatise, crafted over a decade in collaboration with clergy, gun-owners, activists, and lobbyists, presents a comprehensive plan of weening our society off of violence and leveraging the values and historic traditions for non-violent activism.

 Joe’s story: In 2013, an irate citizen of Ross township, PA, opened fire on a town hall meeting using a semi-automatic weapon.
 Spraying the room with over 30 shots fired, the perpetrator killed three people, including Joe’s father, James “Vinny,” and wounded several others.
 Read the story here.

-In 2018, a gunman opened fire at Marjory Stoneman Douglas High School in Parkland, Florida.
-Joe is an alum of Douglas.
+In 2018, a gunman opened fire at Marjory Stoneman Douglas High School in Parkland, Florida, Joe’s alma mater.
 His high-school buddy, Coach Aaron Feis, was one of 21 people killed as a result of the shooting.
 Read Joe’s op-ed here.